radi-cho/datasetGPT/README.md

                                   OpenAI Chat model to use.
 GPT-4 is only supported if provided API key has access to GPT4.
 Defaults to GPT-3.5-Turbo.
+  -m1, --model-agent1 [gpt-3.5-turbo|gpt-4]
+                                  OpenAI Chat model to use for agent1.
+GPT-4 is only supported if given API key has access to GPT4.
+Defaults to GPT-3.5-Turbo.
+                                  If set, --model-agent2 must also be
+                                  provided, otherwise --model value will be
+                                  used.
+  -m2, --model-agent2 [gpt-3.5-turbo|gpt-4]
+                                  OpenAI Chat model to use for agent2.
+GPT-4 is only supported if given API key has access to GPT4.
+Defaults to GPT-3.5-Turbo If set, --model-agent1 must also be provided,
+                                  otherwise --model value will be used.
   -n, --num-samples INTEGER       Number of conversations for each
                                   configuration.
   -o, --option <TEXT TEXT>...
 Values for additional options denoted in